-Back in the late 90s and early 2000s, a number of instances of financial fraud were uncovered in large public corporations, leading to a growing feeling of distrust in the market.
-Back in 2001, for instance, a scandal surrounded the American energy company Enron when they were discovered to have used fraudulent accounting practices and loopholes to hide their losses in financial reports.
+Back in the late 1990s and early 2000s, a number of instances of financial fraud were uncovered in large public corporations, leading to a growing feeling of distrust in the market.
+In 2001, for instance, a scandal surrounded the American energy company Enron when they were discovered to have used fraudulent accounting practices and loopholes to hide their losses in financial reports.
 This incident, along with numerous other scandals like it, prompted the creation of the Sarbanes-Oxley Act to provide more oversight.

 SOX aims to protect investors by focusing on improving financial accountability.
 The act consists of eleven titles that set out provisions to help improve transparency, reduce fraud, and outline penalties for those in violation.
 These titles are outlined briefly below:

 Title 1: Public Company Accounting Oversight Board (PCAOB)

 Title 1 creates an independent board tasked with monitoring accounting firms and creating formal processes for compliance audits and other oversight activities.

 Title 2: Auditor Independence

 Title 2 outlines standards that external auditors must meet in order to avoid conflicts of interest.